Cinnamon is a potent nutraceutical agent for heart health.

 Cinnamon is generally safe when used in small amounts; no more than one teaspoon per day is safe for most adults, with less for children.

-Usually, it’s used for about 1 -6g, depending on the height and weight.
-Since cassia cinnamon contains higher coumarin (5.8 to 12.1 mg per one teaspoon) than Ceylon cinnamon, so should reduce its intake.
+Usually, it’s used for 1 -6g, depending on the height and weight. nice cassia cinnamon contains higher coumarin (5.8 to 12.1 mg per teaspoon) than Ceylon cinnamon, so it should reduce its intake.

-Less than 1/8 teaspoon could be enough for some people; for others, it will be up to 2 1/2 teaspoons.
+For some people, less than 1/8 teaspoon could be enough; for others, it will be up to 2 1/2 teaspoons.

 Conclusion

-Cinnamon has an influential role in preventing and treating CVDs by lowering blood lipids and blood pressure and improving the oxidants: antioxidants balance.
+Cinnamon is influential in preventing and treating CVDs by lowering blood lipids and blood pressure and improving the oxidants: antioxidants balance.

 References